-Hartland College is a division of Hartland Institute, which is a nonprofit corporation owned, operated, and staffed by Seventh-day Adventist lay persons.
+Hartland College is a non-profit corporation owned, operated, and staffed by Seventh-day Adventist lay persons.
 It is not funded or otherwise supported by any other organization or institution.
 The capital costs of the institute are derived from gifts, grants, and income generated by various phases of the institute’s programs.
-Operating costs directly related to the college are borne by student tuition fees, and every attempt is made to keep them at the lowest amount consistent with a quality education.
+Operating funds directly related to the college come from student tuition fees.
+Every attempt is made to keep the cost of attendance at the lowest amount consistent with a quality education.